scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-12-31-the-donalde-rings-in-the-new-year.md

-## The Donalde rings in the new year…
+## The Donalde rings in the new year...

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/12/the-donalde-rings-in-the-new-year
  * Friday, December 31, 2010